Eumaeus/Peripatos/posts/01 Greece/07 Interludes/Interludes.md

 ![Kamena Vourla has lots of little boats.](images/KamenaVourla_boats_IMG_2004.jpg)

-In addition to *300*, we watched *Life of Brian* (perhaps the funniest movie ever) and part of *300*'s sequel about the Battle of Salamis is called (unwatchable, stupid, and a complete waste of money).
+In addition to *300*, we watched *Life of Brian* (perhaps the funniest movie ever) and part of *300*'s sequel about the Battle of Salamis (unwatchable, stupid, and a complete waste of money).

 It was nice to have our own house for a few days.
 And then it was time to head south to the Pelopponesus and the Menalon Trail!